Ayn Rand: The Fountainhead and political activism

 The success of The Fountainhead brought Rand fame and financial security.
 In 1943, she sold the film rights to Warner Bros. and returned to Hollywood to write the screenplay.
-Producer Hal B. Wallis hired her afterwards as a screenwriter and script-doctor.
-Her work for him included the screenplays for Love Letters and You Came Along.
-Her contract with Wallis also allowed time for other projects, including a never-completed nonfiction treatment of her philosophy to be called The Moral Basis of Individualism.
+Producer Hal B. Wallis then hired her as a screenwriter and script-doctor for screenplays including Love Letters and You Came Along.
+Rand became involved with the anti-Communist Motion Picture Alliance for the Preservation of American Ideals and American Writers Association.

-While working in Hollywood, Rand became involved with the anti-Communist Motion Picture Alliance for the Preservation of American Ideals and wrote articles on the group's behalf.
-She also joined the anti-Communist American Writers Association.
-In 1947, during the Second Red Scare, Rand testified as a "friendly witness" before the United States House Un-American Activities Committee that the 1944 film Song of Russia grossly misrepresented conditions in the Soviet Union, portraying life there as much better and happier than it was.
-She also wanted to criticize the lauded 1946 film The Best Years of Our Lives for what she interpreted as its negative presentation of the business world, but was not allowed to do so.
+In 1947, during the Second Red Scare, she testified as a "friendly witness" before the United States House Committee on Un-American Activities that the 1944 film Song of Russia grossly misrepresented conditions in the Soviet Union, portraying life there as much better and happier than it was.
+She also wanted to criticize the lauded 1946 film The Best Years of Our Lives for what she interpreted as its negative presentation of the business world but was not allowed to do so.
 When asked after the hearings about her feelings on the investigations' effectiveness, Rand described the process as "futile".

-After several delays, the film version of The Fountainhead was released in 1949.
+In 1949, after several delays, the film version of The Fountainhead was released.
 Although it used Rand's screenplay with minimal alterations, she "disliked the movie from beginning to end" and complained about its editing, the acting and other elements.